kcoolsae/Rasbeb2/main/webjar/Readme.md

 Constructs the webjar with fonts and css that are common to the web apps in `main`.
 **Important** Not everything needed for building the webjar is stored in the repository - see below.

+### Preliminary setup - Google fonts

+Before building the webjar, the following Fira Sans fonts should be downloaded from Google, converted to `.woff` and to `.woff2` format and stored in the directory `.../webjar/public/fonts`.
+These font files are not be stored in the repository.

+    FiraSans-Italic.woff FiraSans-Italic.woff2
+    FiraSans-Regular.woff FiraSans-Regular.woff2
+    FiraSans-Medium.woff FiraSans-Medium.woff2
+    FiraSans-MediumItalic.woff FiraSans-MediumItalic.woff2

 ### Preliminary setup

 To build the webjar you need the bootstrap distribution and additional the `sass` command.
 Both